-- 29. CRIMINAL BACKGROUND CHECK REQUIREMENTS.
+- 29. Criminal Background Check Requirements.
 Contractor shall be required to have criminal background checks (and in certain instances fingerprint background checks) performed on all employees, agents, or subcontractors that perform services under this Contract.
 Only those employees, agents, or subcontractors that have met the acceptability standards of the County may perform services under this Contract or be given access to Personal Information, Confidential Information or access to County facilities. - 30.
-RESERVED. - 31.
-RESERVED. - 32.
-RESERVED. - 33.
-HIPAA COMPLIANCE.
-Contractor shall comply with the Health Insurance Portability and Accountability[NA1] Act of 1996 and its implementing regulations ("HIPAA"), which include the Standards for the Privacy of Individually Identifiable Health Information (the "Privacy Rule"), the Standards for Electronic Transactions, and the Security Rule (45 C.F.R.
+Reserved. - 31.
+Reserved. - 32.
+Abuse Reporting.
+Contractor shall comply with all processes and procedures of child abuse (ORS 419B.005 419B.050), mentally ill and developmentally disabled abuse (ORS 430.731 430.768 and OAR 407-045-0250 through 407-45-0370) and elder abuse reporting laws (ORS 124.050 124.092) as if Contractor were a mandatory abuse reporter.
+If Contractor is not a mandatory reporter by statute, these reporting requirements shall apply during work hours only.
+Contractor shall immediately report to the proper State or law enforcement agency circumstances (and provide such other documentation as may be relevant) supporting reasonable cause to believe that any person has abused a child, mentally ill or developmentally disabled adult or an elderly person, or that any such person has been abused. - 33.
+HIPAA Compliance.
+Contractor shall comply with the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations ("HIPAA"), which include the Standards for the Privacy of Individually Identifiable Health Information (the "Privacy Rule"), the Standards for Electronic Transactions, and the Security Rule (45 C.F.R.
 Parts 160-64), and the Privacy provisions (Subtitle D) of the Health Information Technology for Economic and Clinical Health Act and its implementing regulations (the "HITECH Act") (collectively, and as amended from time to time, the "HIPAA Rules").
-Contractor shall further execute the Business Associate Agreement attached hereto as Exhibit G and incorporated by this reference herein. - 34.
-FURTHER ASSURANCES.
-Contractor agrees to take all necessary steps, and execute and deliver any and all necessary written instruments, to perform under this Contract including, but not limited to, executing all additional documentation necessary to comply with all applicable State and Federal funding requirements. - 35.
-MERGER.
+Contractor shall further execute the Qualified Service Organization Business Associate Agreement attached hereto as Exhibit L and incorporated by this reference herein. - 34.
+Merger.
 THIS CONTRACT CONSTITUTES THE ENTIRE AGREEMENT BETWEEN THE PARTIES WITH RESPECT TO THE SUBJECT MATTER REFERENCED THEREIN.
 THERE ARE NO UNDERSTANDINGS, AGREEMENTS, OR REPRESENTATIONS, ORAL OR WRITTEN, NOT SPECIFIED HEREIN REGARDING THIS CONTRACT.
+NO AMENDMENT,

-NO AMENDMENT, CONSENT, OR WAIVER OF TERMS OF THIS CONTRACT SHALL BIND EITHER PARTY UNLESS IN WRITING AND SIGNED BY ALL PARTIES.
+CONSENT, OR WAIVER OF TERMS OF THIS CONTRACT SHALL BIND EITHER PARTY UNLESS IN WRITING AND SIGNED BY ALL PARTIES.
 ANY SUCH AMENDMENT, CONSENT, OR WAIVER SHALL BE EFFECTIVE ONLY IN THE SPECIFIC INSTANCE AND FOR THE SPECIFIC PURPOSE GIVEN.
 CONTRACTOR, BY THE SIGNATURE HERETO OF ITS AUTHORIZED REPRESENTATIVE, IS AN INDEPENDENT CONTRACTOR, ACKNOWLEDGES HAVING READ AND UNDERSTOOD THIS CONTRACT, AND CONTRACTOR AGREES TO BE BOUND BY ITS TERMS AND CONDITIONS.